Stronger Capita and easyJet lift Britain's FTSE 100

 LONDON, May 10 (Reuters) - Britain’s leading stock index rose on Tuesday, lifted by gains for shares in budget airline easyJet and support services group Capita.

-The FTSE 100 has lost nearly 2 percent this year and is some 14 percent below a record high reached in April 2015, with concerns about a China-led global economic slowdown having hit world stock markets.
+The FTSE 100 has lost about 1 percent this year and is some 14 percent below a record high reached in April 2015, with concerns about a China-led global economic slowdown having hit world stock markets.

 Traders expressed caution over the FTSE’s near-term progress before a June 23 referendum on Britain’s membership of the European Union, although many still expect the “Yes” voters to prevail.